kurtosis-tech/kurtosis/core/README.md

 Getting Started
 ---------------
-Kurtosis is a testing framework, meaning you'll need to build an _implementation_ of Kurtosis to construct your suite of tests.
+Kurtosis is a testing framework atop Docker, meaning you'll need to build a Docker image of the service(s) you want to test, and a Golang implementation of several Kurtosis interfaces to construct your test suite.
+If you've never used:

-### Docker
+* Go, we recommend the [official Golang installation & quickstart guide](https://golang.org/doc/install) along with [JetBrains' excellent GoLand IDE](https://www.jetbrains.com/go/)
-Kurtosis runs on top of Docker, so you'll want to be familiar with [what Docker is and how it works](https://docs.docker.com/get-started/overview/).
-Because Kurtosis will be launching multiple containers to run against, you'll also want to know [how to view logs for a container](https://docs.docker.com/config/containers/logging/).
+* Docker, we recommend [the official Docker "Get Started" guide](https://docs.docker.com/get-started/), coupled with [the docs explaining how to view container logs](https://docs.docker.com/config/containers/logging/) (which you'll be doing a lot)

 ### Architecture
 The Kurtosis architecture has four components: